 Bond changes in chemical reactions refers to the cleavage and formation of chemical bonds, changes in bond order and stereo changes, which are due to chemical processes such as chiral inversions or cis-trans isomerisation(s).
 Cleaved and formed bonds are indicated as lines connecting atoms, for instance C–C means a single carbon-carbon bond that is cleaved or formed in the reaction.
 Bond order changes are represented as double arrows connecting bonds, for example C–C ↔ C=C means a single carbon-carbon bond turning into double carbon-carbon bond or vice versa.
 Stereo changes are represented as atoms that change their absolute configuration, for instance C(R/S) means a carbon atom that changes from R to S configuration.
 A reaction centre is the collection of atoms and bonds that are changed during the reaction (Warr, 2014), also known as the local atomic environment around the atoms involved in bond changes.

-The primarily approaches to measure enzyme similarity on the basis of their catalysed reactions initially relied upon comparing their ligands directly (Chiang et al., 2008; Izrailev and Farnum, 2004; Nobeli et al., 2005), therefore methods had to be extended in order to account for the transformation between two or more molecules.
-Comparing and finding similar reactions and linking them to their corresponding enzymes and chemical changes (similar bond changes, reaction centres or substructures) helps enrich knowledge of enzyme superfamilies (Akiva et al., 2014) or the evolution of enzymes (Martínez Cuesta et al., 2015; Brown and Babbitt, 2002; Holliday et al., 2014).
-Finding similar enzyme reactions is a valuable tool for biochemists working in areas as diverse as chemical synthesis, enzyme reaction databases, enzyme design, metabolic network reconstruction and overall, discerning evolutionary relationships between enzyme sequence, structure and function.
+The primary computational approaches to measure enzyme similarity on the basis of their catalysed reactions traditionally relied upon comparing their ligands directly (Chiang et al., 2008; Izrailev and Farnum, 2004; Nobeli et al., 2005).
+Therefore methods had to be extended in order to account for the transformation between two or more molecules.
+Comparing and finding similar reactions and linking them to their corresponding enzymes and chemical changes (similar bond changes, reaction centres or substructures) helps enrich knowledge of enzyme superfamilies (Akiva et al., 2014) and understanding the evolution of enzymes (Martínez Cuesta et al., 2015; Brown and Babbitt, 2002; Holliday et al., 2014).
+Finding similar enzyme reactions is a valuable tool for biochemists working across areas as diverse as chemical synthesis, enzyme reaction databases, enzyme design, metabolic network reconstruction and overall, discerning evolutionary relationships between enzyme sequence, structure and function.

 Features: